MacDue/Mank-Spec/spec/expressions.md

   }
 }
 ```
-Above shows a simple example of a (tagged union) enum being used to represent some [S-expressions](https://en.wikipedia.org/wiki/S-expression), which can
+The above shows a simple example of a (tagged union) enum being used to represent some [S-expressions](https://en.wikipedia.org/wiki/S-expression), which can
 then be evaluated recursively with a `switch`.